If you are going to remain a standard guppy enthusiast and just enjoy your fish, you can skip the article;

 Guppy Fish Discovery Timeline

-- In 1861 Italian ichthyologist Dr Philippi found these fish from the collection of fishes received from Barbados. he called them as lebistes poecilia
+- In 1861 Italian ichthyologist Dr. Philippi found these fish from the collection of fishes received from Barbados. he called them lebistes Poecilia

 - The Head of the British museum mistakenly considered my guppy as a pioneer of this fish and called Girardinus guppyi (guppy)

-- 1909 captain D. Wippan first breeding guppies received in Europe.
+- 1909 Captain D. Wippan’s first breeding guppies were received in Europe.

 - 1911 Administration of British museum called guppy as lebistes reticulatus.

-- 1963 ichthyologist D. rowzn and R. beylli called guppy as Poecilia reticulata peters 1859
+- 1963 ichthyologist D. rowan and R. beylli called guppy as Poecilia reticulata peters 1859

 Between 3700 and 45,000 darwins they are supposed to evolve